owahlgren/supernets2-node/docs/production-setup.md

 There can be as many instances of it as needed, but in order to not introduce other bottlenecks, it's important to consider the following:

 - Read replicas of the State DB should be used
-- Synchronizer should have an exclusive instance of `zkevm-prover`
+- Synchronizer should have an exclusive instance of `supernets2-prover`
-- JSON RPCs should scale in correlation with instances of `zkevm-prover`.
-The most obvious way to do so is by having a dedicated `zkevm-prover` for each `zkevm-rpc`.
-But depending on the payload of your solution it could be worth to have `1 zkevm-rpc : many zkevm-prover` or `many zkevm-rpc : 1 zkevm-prover`, ...
-For reference, the `zkevm-prover` implements the EVM, and therefore will be heavily used when calling endpoints such as `eth_call`.
-On the other hand, there are other endpoints that relay on the `zkevm-state-db`
+- JSON RPCs should scale in correlation with instances of `supernets2-prover`.
+The most obvious way to do so is by having a dedicated `supernets2-prover` for each `supernets2-rpc`.
+But depending on the payload of your solution it could be worth to have `1 supernets2-rpc : many supernets2-prover` or `many supernets2-rpc : 1 supernets2-prover`, ...
+For reference, the `supernets2-prover` implements the EVM, and therefore will be heavily used when calling endpoints such as `eth_call`.
+On the other hand, there are other endpoints that relay on the `supernets2-state-db`